Vehicle registration plates of Denmark: Faroe Islands

 Cars registered in the Faroe Islands before 1996 have plates with white background, black text in Danish style, but with black edge and only one letter, F. Cars registered after 1996 have white background, blue text in their own style, two letters and three digits.
-There is a blue stripe to the left with the Faroese flag and the code "FO".
+There is a blue stripe to the left with the Faroese flag and the international road code "FO".
 The Faroe Islands are outside the EU.

 Greenland

-Plates have a white background, and black text in Danish style with the serial letters "GR" reserved for Greenland.
+Plates have a white background, and black text in Danish style with the serial letters "GR" and "GL" reserved for Greenland.
 The EU stripe is not applicable since Greenland is a non-EU member.
 Greenland unofficially uses the international registration code KN, but the official code to use is DK.
-The only way to transport a vehicle to or from Greenland is by container ship, which is time consuming and expensive due to the long distance, so it is rare for Greenlandic vehicles to drive outside Greenland.
+The only way to transport a vehicle to or from Greenland is by container ship, which is time-consuming and expensive due to the long distance, so it is rare for Greenlandic vehicles to drive outside Greenland.